P-Arnold/planning-map-app/README.md

 I processed the file and loaded the information into a PostgreSQL database.
 The information in the databse is queried through a flask server which uses SQLAlchemy for the ORM.

+## Learning Outcomes
+- Built and deployed a fullstack application from back to front.
+- Gained a better understanding of Vue.js, NPM, Vue-cli and some of the available Vue libraries.
+- Deployed frontend to Netlify CDN and used Netlify environment variables.
+- Processed data into a PostgreSQL database and made it available to a Flask application through the SQLAlchemy ORM.
+- Became more familiar with AWS, suing an elastic IP for the server and serving both the database and API on an EC2 instance.
+- First experience using Nginx for the proxy server.
+- Installed an SSL certificate and linked server to a DNS.
+- Gained more experience with Git.

+## Backend Code

+Python code used for Flask API and SQLAlchemy modelling is available upon request.

-## Future Improvements
+## Possible Future Improvements

-- Improve design and UI
+- Improve design and UI.
-- Automate the collection and addition of new applications to the database
+- Automate the collection and addition of new application information to the database.
-- Additional filters and search capabilities
+- Additional filters and search capabilities.
+- Serverside API handling (for google maps and thunderforest API keys).
+- User API authentication for my own API.
+- Better security on backend.
+- More efficient database configuration.